Jayasree1147/Image-Processing-of-mapping-a-pattern-onto-curve/README.md

 # Image-Processing-of-mapping-a-pattern-onto-curve
-We use OpenCV and NumPy to load the flag and pattern images.
+I use OpenCV and NumPy to load the flag and pattern images.
 # pattern_flag_mapper/README.md

 ## 🎓 Key Features